 Premier Squash League

-Reigning current champions, University of Nottingham are hot favourites for the 2017/18 title.
-The squad features some of the world's best players and England's rising stars including former World No. 1 Nick Matthew and top 25 player Declan James.
+Previous champions in 2016/17, University of Nottingham will once again be in contention for the 2019/20 PSL title.
+The squad features some of the world's best players and England's rising stars including former World No. 1 Nick Matthew and top 20 player Declan James.

-The team also includes the top student players from the University's performance squash programme including two-time National British Universities champion Hana Ramadan.
+The team also includes the top student players from the University's performance squash programme including French number 2, Coline Aumard.

 Matches are hosted at the iconic £40 million David Ross Sports Village located on the University's University Park campus, using the brand new all-glass show court as well as the Nottingham Squash Rackets Club, set in the historic Park neighbourhood of Nottingham underneath Nottingham Castle.